oliviermarti/IPSLCM-Utilities/README.md

 ## climM.py
 Compute some climatologies
-Obsolete : using xcdat directly is simpler
+Obsolete : using xcdat directly is simpler and safer

 ## interp1d.py
 One-dimensionnal interpolation of a multi-dimensionnal field